ProjectZuki/ProjectZuki.github.io/README.md

 TBD

 ## License
+This project is licensed under the Apache License 2.0.
+See the [LICENSE](./LICENSE) file for details.
-© 2023 Willie Alcaraz, all rights reserved
+© 2024 Willie Alcaraz | [Project]Zuki, all rights reserved